tidytales/an-introduction-to-statistical-learning/_book/02-statistical-learning.md

 The goal of statistical learning is to estimate $f$.
 There are two main reasons for estimating $f$: *prediction* and *inference*.
 Depending on whether our ultimate goal is prediction, inference, or some combination of the two, different methods for estimating $f$ may be appropriate.
 In general, there is a trade-off between prediction accuracy and model interpretability.
 Models that make more accurate predictions tend to be less interpretable, and models that are more interpretable tend to make less accurate predictions (although this is not always the case, due to the potential for *overfitting* in highly flexible models).

+The methods we use to estimate $f$ can be characterized as either *parametric* or *non-parametric*.
+Parametric methods involve a two-step model-based approach: First we make an assumption about the functional form of $f$ (e.g., we could assume $f$ is linear).
+Second we *fit* (train) the model to our training data in order to estimate the parameters.
+Non-parametric methods do not make any assumptions about the functional form of $f$.
+Instead they try to find an estimate of $f$ that gets close to the data points without being too rough or wiggly.

 ## Prediction

 Because the error term $\epsilon$ averages to zero, the general statistical model for predicting $Y$ from $X = (X_1, X_2, \dots, X_p)$ can be written as